schwid/hugo-schwid/content/posts/container-with-most-water.md

 }
 ```

-This solution give 12ms and has complexity O(n), that could be the best way to go.
+This solution gives 12ms and has complexity O(n), that could be the best way to go.